Ubaidullah-Salman/Hotel-Management-System/README.md

 # Hotel-Management-System
-A Hotel Management System (HMS) serves as an all-in-one platform to handle tasks like bookings, check-ins/check-outs, guest management, and more.
+A Hotel Management System (HMS) is an all-in-one platform to handle tasks like bookings, check-ins/check-outs, and guest management, written in Python.